d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

 #@tab all
 #@save
 def batchify(data):
-    max_len = max(len(c) + len(n) for _, c, n in data)
-    centers, contexts_negatives, masks, labels = [], [], [], []
+    """Return a minibatch of examples for skip-gram with negative sampling.""" max_len = max(len(c) + len(n) for _, c, n in data) centers, contexts_negatives, masks, labels = [], [], [], []
     for center, context, negative in data: